MidnightCore/MidnightCore/README.md

 Hello from Thailand, I'm a Newbie Programmer.
-I really enjoy learning languages and frameworks like Codeigniter and React, as well as work in WordPress.
+I really enjoy learning languages and frameworks like Codeigniter and NextJS, as well as work in WordPress.
 I also enjoy ui, ux, and design in general.
 <br>
 <br>
 ## 💻 Skills and Experience